Hagia Sophia, Istanbul Turkey

 Richard Rathe June 2016 (History, Photography)

 Hagia Sophia is one of the most historic buildings in the world!
-It is a strange syncretism of Islam superimposed on top of Orthodox Christianity.
+It is a strange palimpsest of Islam superimposed on top of Orthodox Christianity.
 Finished in 537 CE, it was the largest building in the world for a thousand years.
 When we visited it was a secular museum and world heritage site.
-Since that time a theocratic government has turned it back into a functional mosque.
-I do not know how the Christian art and iconography has been covered or possibly removed since then.
+In 2020 a theocratic government turned it back into a functioning mosque.
+I do not know if the Christian art and iconography has been covered or possibly removed since then.

 Mary with Jesus, Mosaic Over Side Entrance